Here's how Bitcoin, Ethereum, and other tokens are performing on Thursday

 Total cryptocurrency market capitalization

-The current global crypto market cap is $2.64 trillion, a 0.97% increase over the last day.
-The total crypto market volume over the last 24 hours is $87.14 billion, which marks a 4.91% increase.
-Last month, the global crypto market valuation was $2.36 trillion, while the total capitalization stood at $2.38 trillion three months ago.
+The current global crypto market cap is $2.49 trillion, a 2.0% increase over the last day.
+The total crypto market volume over the last 24 hours is $88.96 billion, which marks a 5.83% increase.
+The global crypto market cap was $2.26 trillion last month, while three months ago, the total capitalization stood at $2.7 trillion.